 Race Format: Handicap

 What type of race is the Oatlands Ray Applebys Classic?
-A handicap race
+A graded handicap race

-What is a handicap?
-A handicap is a race where each rider is assigned a ‘grade’ by the club handicapper.
+What is a graded handicap race?
+A race where each rider is assigned a ‘grade’ by the club handicapper.
 The strongest advanced riders typically ride A grade, and the grading can go down to F grade depending on who is riding.
 The race starts with the lowest grade, going at time 0, with each grade starting after with varying time gaps (e.g. F grade at 0 time, E grade at +3minutes, D grade at + 7minutes etc).
 The gaps assigned to each grade will vary at each race depending on the course, conditions and who is racing on the day.

 When do I find out about my handicap?
 The handicaps and times will typically be posted 1-2 days before the event online, and you will be notified via email and/or social media posts

 Do I select my grade?
-You can have some input in your grading by speaking to the club handicapper and leaving a comment in your entry boss registration for the race.
-But overall, the club handicapper will place you in the grade they think suits your riding ability
+You can have some input in your grading leaving a comment in your entry boss registration for the race.
+The State Handicapping Committee will decide your grade.

 What if I get dropped from my grade?
 There is still a chance to get back in the race, depending on where in the race you are dropped and the reason.
 Likely higher grades will be the next ones to come through, so you will have to try and tag onto the back of them as they ride past.

 What if we catch another grade?
 Keep going!
 It is curtesy to call that you are riding through, so that other riders are aware of your presence and do not ride in the way.
 But overall, your group, or you will continue to ride and likely some riders from that grade will try to jump into your group

 Can I draft in a handicap?
 Yes.
 Race craft and being smart in tactics like drafting are skills that can be beneficial in a handicap.